Astron/Astron/doc/internal_protocol.md

     `args(uint32 verify_code, uint32 do_id)`
 > This message removes an object from the server with a given do_id.
 The verify_code is 0x44696521 (Ascii "Die!") and is required.
-The object will duly broadcast its deletion to any AIs, owners, or zones.

 **DBSERVER_DELETE_QUERY(1010)**